IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ## MEDS Buoy data:

-The plots below show sea surface temperature measured at Canadian MEDS buoys (left), with a map of available data (right).
+The plots below show sea surface temperature measured at Canadian MEDS buoys (left) (accessed from the [CIOOS ERDDAP server](https://data.cioospacific.ca/erddap/)), with a map of available data (right).
 The 2021 daily mean SST at each buoy are shown as coloured lines, plotted over the buoy climatological mean (grey line) and 10th and 90th percentiles (grey shading).
 The beginning of the 2021 "Heat Dome" heatwave is delineated by a dashed vertical line on 2021-06-26.

 <img src="Daily_mean_buoy_overview.png" width="1000" />